 New Cholesterol Guidelines

-- If the formula indicates a 7.5% or higher risk for having a heart attack or stroke within the next 10 years, your doctor may recommend treatment with a cholesterol-lowering statin drug.
+- Several cardiovascular risk calculators are available which consider a person's gender, age, race, total cholesterol, HDL, blood pressure, diabetes, and smoking to estimate their risk for having a heart attack or stroke within the next 10 years.
+Based on these results, your doctor may recommend treatment with a cholesterol-lowering statin or other drugs.

 The key lifestyle changes to improve unhealthy cholesterol levels are:

 - Heart-healthy diet (with emphasis on vegetables, fruits, and whole grains)

 - Regular physical activity (The AHA recommends performing 30 minutes of moderate exercise 5 days a week for a total of 150 minutes a week, or 75 minutes of vigorous exercise a week)

 - Healthy body weight (with a doctor's help when necessary)

 - Control of high blood pressure and diabetes (for patients who also have these conditions)